leo-arch/aurer/README.md

 # Aurer
 > A simple, KISS AUR helper written in Bash

-Aurer (AUR helpER) is, just as any other AUR helper out there, mainly intended automate all the 3 basic steps involved in the process of installing a package from the AUR:
+Aurer (AUR helpER) is, just as any other AUR helper out there, mainly intended to automate all the 3 basic steps involved in the process of installing a package from the AUR:
 * Tarball download (via `curl` or `wget`)
 * Tarball decompression (via `tar`)
 * Package build and installation (via `makepkg`)